zrajm/docoptz/README.md

 Docoptz is slightly opinionated implementation of [Docopt] written using the [Dash] shell.
-Like Docopt, it allows you to specify a program's command line syntax by simply describing it in your `--help` messsage.
+Like Docopt, it allows you to specify a program's command line syntax by simply describing it in your `--help` message.

 ## A Simple Example